Pragada Kotaiah

 Pragada Kotaiah (26 July 1915 – 26 November 1995) was an Indian freedom fighter and politician.
 He served as a Member of Parliament in the upper house from 1990 to 1995.
 He was the leader of the Handloom movement in India.

 Early life and education

-Pragada Kotaiahwas born in 1915 in a Padmasali family in Nidubrolu of Guntur district, Andhra Pradesh.
+Pragada Kotaiah was born in 1915 in a Padmasali family in Nidubrolu of Guntur district, Andhra Pradesh.
 He completed his schooling at Ponnur.
 He completed his textile technology from Madras Textiles Institute.

 Kotaiah finished S.S.L.C. in the year 1931, he came out with first class in Supervisor's Course in Spinning, Handloom, Weaving, Dyeing and Printing in the Textile institute at Madras.
 Kotaiah also completed certificate course in Chemistry as applied to Cotton Textile Industry City and Guilds of London Institute in first Class.

 Career

 Kotaiah served as a Member of the Legislative Assembly from 1952 to 1962, representing the composite Madras State, Andhra State, and later, Andhra Pradesh.
 He was re-elected to the Andhra Pradesh Assembly from 1967 to 1972 and subsequently served on the Andhra Pradesh Legislative Council from 1974 to 1980.
 He served on various legislative subcommittees and was a member of the A.P.
 State Drainage Board and the District Irrigation Committee.

 Kotaiah was a member of the Andhra Pradesh Congress Committee from 1948 to 1974.
 Additionally, he served on its working committee from 1955 to 1956 and held the position of general secretary from 1974 to 1978.